patrick-llgc/Learning-Deep-Learning/paper_notes/banet.md

 	- instead of dense prediction, BA-Net predicts 128 basis depth channels and predict 128-dim weighting factor w.

 #### Technical details
-- Uses 5 consecutive frames for optimization on KITTI and achieves
+- Uses 5 consecutive frames for optimization on KITTI and achieves very good performance than most one frame based depth estimation.
+- The performance on KITTI looks too good to be true.
+Almost on par with supervised method [DORN](dorn.md).
+The sqr rel has some issues per author's answer here in [知乎](https://www.zhihu.com/question/306551694/answer/575851635).
+- Note that the Sq Rel value in [BA-Net](banet.md) is not reliable, as pointed out by [DeepV2D](deepv2d.md).

 #### Notes
 - Questions and notes on how to improve/revise the current work